...

 17) Grosseto

-The capital of the province of Grosseto is especially famous for its wine and genuine Italian olive oil.
-You will find a large number of museums and churches, not least the Aldobraneschi Palace.
+The capital of the province of Grosseto is renowned for its exceptional wine and authentic Italian olive oil.
+This charming city is home to numerous museums and churches, with the impressive Aldobrandeschi Palace standing out as a must-see landmark.

 The wine town of Grosseto.